 Top Sights in Croatia – Krka National Park

-In an ideal trip to Croatia, you would likely combine a visit to the above top sight with Krka National Park as well!
-An amazing opportunity to compare and contrast these two exceptional national parks, similar as they are (with their lake and waterfalls) but also rather different.
+In an ideal trip to Croatia, you would likely combine a visit to Plitvice with Krka National Park as well!
+This would be an amazing opportunity to compare and contrast these two exceptional national parks, similar as they are (with their lake and waterfalls) but also rather different.
 Located around the Krka River, this Park’s main attractions are the breathtaking Sradinski Buk waterfall (the surrounding lake of which you can swim in – what an experience!), Roski Slap waterfall and Visovac island.
 Take one of the boat tours to explore Krka fully.

 Top Sights in Croatia – The Blue Cave, island of Bisevo